 The Anesthesiology Institute is fully committed to patient safety and employee well-being.
 As part of this commitment, a Substance Abuse Prevention Program (SAPP) has been established.
-Candidates in the residency and fellowship training programs in the Anesthesiology Institute are required to participate in SAPP.
-As a condition of employment, all residents/fellows must agree to participate in the SAPP and to abide by the terms of the Substance Abuse Policy.
+Candidates in the residency and fellowship training programs in the Anesthesiology Institute and the Anesthesiology residency at South Pointe Hospital are required to participate in SAPP.
+As a condition of employment, all clinical trainees must agree to participate in the SAPP and to abide by the terms of the Substance Abuse Policy.
 Occupational Health Services or the SAPP Coordinator will perform all testing outlined in the protocol.
-Occupational Health Service or the SAPP Coordinator will distribute the Anesthesiology Institute Pre-Hire Consent Form and the Policy Statement during the residents/fellows initial Occupational Health Screening (pre-employment testing).
-An Occupational Health employee or SAPP Coordinator will be the witness to the Pre-Hire Consent Form and this form will be filed in the residents/fellows Occupational Health record.
+Occupational Health Service or the SAPP Coordinator will distribute the Anesthesiology Institute Pre-Hire Consent Form and the Policy Statement during the clinical trainees initial Occupational Health Screening (pre-employment testing).
+An Occupational Health employee or SAPP Coordinator will be the witness to the Pre-Hire Consent Form and this form will be filed in the clinical trainees Occupational Health record.
 If you have any issues regarding the Policy or Consent, please speak with the Anesthesiology Institute's SAPP/Substance Abuse Prevention Program Director or Coordinator.